 History of Albufeira: a brief summary

 The history of Albufeira dates back to the Roman Empire.
 In Roman times, Albufeira the settlement was called Baltum.
 It had a port and was involved with commerce and agriculture.
-The Roman influence is still visible nowadays, with remains of Roman bridges in Paderne and Guia.
+The Roman influence is still visible nowadays.
+You can see remains of Roman bridges in Paderne and Guia.

 King Manuel gave Albufeira a new charter in 1504, granting it the status of a town.
 This document ruled the collective life of Albufeira.
 It concerned the civil, penal and administrative law as well as taxes, trade and the economy of the town.
-In 1573, king Sebastian visited the fortress of Albufeira, which had strong artillery.
-The fortress was able to defend the town against the constant attacks of the pirates in a time when there were constant attacks coming from North Africa.
+In 1573, king Sebastian visited the fortress of Albufeira.
+The fortress had strong artillery and was able to defend the town.
+This was in a time when there were constant attacks from pirates coming from North Africa.

 The earthquake of 1755 damaged a great part of Albufeira.
-Many buildings were destroyed by the tsunami following the earthquake.
-A second disaster in the history of Albufeira happened in 1833, during a civil war between liberals and absolutists.
+A tsunami with 10 metre high waves followed the earthquake.
+Many buildings were destroyed and only a few buildings survived the disaster.
+A second disaster in the history of Albufeira happened in 1833.
+There was a civil war between liberals and absolutists.
 Albufeira had been one of the first towns in the Algarve to support the liberal ideals.
-During the civil war, Albufeira was attacked by the absolutist guerrillas, resulting in the destruction of several buildings and the execution of many inhabitants.
+During the civil war, Albufeira was attacked by the absolutist guerrillas.
+This resulted in the destruction of several buildings.
+Also, many inhabitants were executed.
 The guerrillas controlled the town for 4 years.

-Until the 1960´s, Albufeira was a small fishing village, which mostly supported the local consumption of fish.
-After the 1960’s, the town became a major tourism centre of the Algarve.
+Until the 1960´s, Albufeira was a small fishing village.
+The export of fish was a big part of the local economy.
+However, around the 1960’s things changed.
+Fishing declined and the town became a major tourism centre of the Algarve.

-One of the main traditions still held in Albufeira is the festa em honra de Nossa Senhora da Orada (Festivity of Nossa Senhora da Orada).
-This is held on the 15th August and is a nautical tradition in which fishermen carry a statue of Our Lady on their boats along the coast.
+One of the main traditions still held in Albufeira is the festa em honra de Nossa Senhora da Orada.
+This festivity is held on the 15th August.
+It is a nautical tradition in which fishermen carry a statue of Our Lady on their boats along the coast.